BBettyLin/personalBlog/content/about.md

 # What is there to know?

 My name is Betty Lin and I am currently a student studying at the University of Technology Sydney (UTS).
-I enjoy creating things, and have a passion for cyber and am always looking to expand and grow my skills in coding.
+I enjoy creating things, have a passion for cyber and am always looking to expand and grow my skills in coding.

 When I'm not building up my skills, I enjoy drawing, playing games and collecting stationery!